MishaHalf-life-mod/MishaModOS/README.md

 # MishaOS
-MishaOS - This is a windows made by Misha, there is a useful taki also boost fps
+MishaOS - This is a windows made by Misha, there is a useful tweaks also boost fps